 If anyone would like to collaborate on translating the book into another language, please contact us.

 Shermin Voshmgir is the Author of the Book “Token Economy“.
 She is the director of the Research Institute for Cryptoconomics at the Vienna University of Economics, and the founder of BlockchainHub Berlin.
 In the past she worked with several Web3 related projects: She was a curator of TheDAO (Decentralized Investment Fund), an advisor to Jolocom (Web3 based Identity Solution), Wunder (Tokenized Art Solutions) and the Estonian E-residency program.
 Her educational background is Business Administration with focus on in Information Systems Management (Vienna University of Economics).
 Furthermore, she studied film and drama in Madrid.
 As an Austrian national, with Iranian roots, I currently live between Vienna and Berlin.

 Production: Caroline Helbing

 Copy edit: Paisley Prophet

-Reviewers: Susanne Guth-Orlowski, Jakob Hackel, Kris Paruch, Sofie Schock, Michael Zargham, Valentin Kalinov
+Reviewers: Susanne Guth-Orlowski, Valentin Kalinov, Jakob Hackel, Kris Paruch, Sofie Schock, Michael Zargham and many more.